 That’s all there is to it.
 Now you just need to trim the sheet out on the water.

 - While pointed straight into the wind, raise the jib as you normally would.
 If you normally use one, the self-tacker works best without a pendant to raise the tack off the deck.
 You want the sail to open up as much as possible and to do that it needs to be as low as possible.

 - Bear off the wind slowly until the jib fills.

 - Trim the self-tacking sheet to get the best shape possible.
 Ease the sheet out and the clew will rise, the sail will twist, begin to luff, and spill air.
-Pull the sheet in and the clew will pull toward the deck, hook toward the mast, and form a full, baggy shape.
+Pull the sheet in and the clew will pull toward the deck, hook the sail toward the mast, and form a full, baggy shape.
 Experiment with your particular setup until you find the optimal shape that you can get when rigged this way for your wind conditions.

 You probably won’t be able to get a nice, flat, foil shape, especially with a working jib but it will still work.
 I’ve made 4.5 knots with this setup in 10-15 mph winds and that was with a reefed mainsail and dragging a wad of weeds the size of a basketball wrapped around my keel cable.
 Temporarily suppress the rule in your mind that says you have to trim the headsail flat when sailing upwind.
 You can pull the rule back out when you revert to a conventional headsail setup.